 When your older brother is regarded as one of the finest batsmen England have ever produced, building a county career of your own must have its attractions and its downside in equal measure.
-Billy Root must contend with that as he seeks success at Nottinghamshire in the shadow of brother Joe.
+Billy Root had that to contend with as he sought success at Nottinghamshire, and subsequently Glamorgan, in the shadow of brother Joe.

 Opportunities were in short supply for Root, a left-handed batsman, while he concentrated on his studies at Leeds Beckett University, a decent 37 on debut against Hampshire at Trent Bridge in 2015 and another last-game-of-the-season appearance, this time at Taunton, when he made an unbeaten 66 in a heavy defeat for a Nottinghamshire side already relegated.
 In both he looked like a batsman of some ability, but without the consistency to be sure of making the grade.
 Root also struck a maiden first-class century in 2016, making 133 for Leeds/Bradford MCCU against Sussex at Hove, reaching his hundred with a six off George Garton.
 Like his brother, he is a product of Yorkshire League side Sheffield Collegiate.

 Also spotted occasionally doing England 12th man duties - ferrying towels or drinks out to Joe a speciality - Billy has often been cast, stereotypically, as the more easy-going younger brother.
 There have been enough signs, though, that his talent can also flourish.